17 of the Best Things to do in Mirissa, Sri Lanka

 At the beach, you can rent snorkeling gear to swim with the turtles for 400 LKR for the day.
 There is also a hatchery on the beach and if you’re lucky you may see a baby released after hatching.

-To me, a day trip to Polhena beach was one of my favorite things to do in Mirissa and I highly recommend it!
+To me, a day trip to Polhena beach was one of my favorite things I did in Sri Lanka and I highly recommend it!

 4. Visit Parrot Rock